AngKhaiPin/Assignment-Cpp/PART2.md

 Describe the additional features that has been implemented.

 1. Alien health is change based on number of zombies.
-2. When zombie got defeated, alien needs to run over it to secure the kill.
+2. When zombie got defeated, zombie will be removed from board, however alien stays at its position where it defeat the zombie.

 ## Contributions